Y DNA Tests

 Y DNA Results

-Family Tree DNA describes a genetic distance of 4 as “Probably related: a 33/37 match between two men who share a common surname (or variant) means they may share a common male ancestor.
+FTDNA describes a genetic distance of 4 as “Probably related: a 33/37 match between two men who share a common surname (or variant) means they may share a common male ancestor.
 This relationship should be confirmed with additional testing’.

 One of matches shares the Kelsall surname.
 Dr. David John Kelsall (1929 to 2016) was descended from Richard Kelsall born 1803.
 Family Tree DNA provides a Time Predictor (TiP) report specific to my matches with David John predicting that there is an 88% probability that we shared a common ancestor within 8 generations.
 Prior to DNA testing, genealogical research by Andrew Kelsall Pearson showed that Richard was descended from another Richard Kelsall born 1736, one of the children of Richard Kelsall and Mary Birks.
 I know independently that Richard Kelsall and Mary Birks were my 5th great grandparents.
 The DNA results support that the genealogy is correct, and that David John was my 6th cousin, once removed.
 Our common ancestor, Richard Kelsall was born in 1713 – a span of 7 generations for me and 8 for David John.

-The other 7 matches on Family Tree DNA do not share the Kelsall name.
 One name, Done, is interesting because a prominent Done family was established at Utkinton Cheshire in the 13th and 14th centuries at the same time as the Kelsall name was being established.
 Utkinton and Kelsall are villages a few miles apart.
 The TiP report for my match with Done provides a 77% probability of a common ancestor within 12 generations (corresponding approximately to the year 1590), 91% within 16 generations (approximately 1470) and 97% for 20 generations (approximately 1350).
 These DNA results, combined with the geographical association, suggest the probability that Kelsall and Done males have a common male ancestor.
 My most distant known ancestor, James Kelsall of Audley preceded me by 12 generations and he was first recorded as an adult in 1539.
 Based on my known Kelsall lineage the common ancestor was likely born before 1500 and he could have lived a century or two earlier.
 This connection will be subject of further research.

 Haplogroup is a term used to describe individual branches, or closely related groups of branches, on the genetic family tree of all humans.
 All members of a haplogroup trace their ancestry back to a single individual.
 The Y-chromosome haplogroup refers to a common ancestor on the male line.
-Individuals can be linked to a broad

 The autosomal test is designed to find relatives on any of your ancestral lines within the last five generations.
 The test uses autosomal DNA, which is the mixture of DNA you received from both parents (about 50% from your mother and about 50% from your father).
 Because autosomal DNA is a mixture of your mother’s and father’s DNA, it is unique to each person.
 Both men and women can complete this test.